tradingstrategy-ai/docs/source/glossary.rst

         A trend is a general direction of change in a set of data or a market over time.
 In the financial markets, trends refer to the general direction of prices for a specific security, asset class, or market index.
 Trends can be either up, down, or sideways, and they can occur over various time frames, including short-term (such as minutes or hours), intermediate-term (such as days or weeks), or long-term (such as months or years).

         Trends are important in investment decision-making as they provide insights into market behavior and can indicate potential opportunities for buying or selling securities.
-Traders and investors often use technical analysis to identify and track trends, using tools such as trendlines, moving averages, and momentum indicators.
+Traders and investors often use :term:`technical analysis` to identify and track trends, using tools such as trendlines, :term:`moving averages <EMA>`, and momentum indicators.

         See also

+        - :term:`Trend-following`

         - :term:`Technical indicator`

         - :term:`Trading strategy`

         - :term:`EMA`

+    Trend-following

+        Trend-following is a :term:`trading strategy` that follows a :term:`trend`.

+        Trend-following is a trading strategy that seeks to profit from the directional movement of prices in financial markets.
+The strategy involves analyzing the historical price data of an asset to identify trends and then making trades in the direction of the trend.

+        Trend-following traders typically use technical analysis tools and :term:`technical indicators <technical indicator>`, such as :term:`moving averages <EMA>`, trend lines, and momentum indicators, to identify trends and determine when to enter or exit trades.
+The goal is to buy an asset when the trend is bullish (i.e., prices are rising) and sell it when the trend is bearish (i.e., prices are falling).

+        The key principle of trend-following is to let profits run and cut losses quickly.
+This means that trend-following traders will typically use stop loss orders or other risk management techniques to limit their potential losses if the trend reverses.

+        Trend-following strategies can be applied to a wide range of financial instruments, including stocks, bonds, currencies, and commodities.
+The strategy is popular among both individual and institutional traders and has been used successfully by many well-known traders and hedge funds.

+        One potential disadvantage of trend-following is that it can be subject to false signals and whipsaws, particularly in volatile or choppy markets.
+In addition, trend-following can be slow to react to sudden market shifts or changes in investor sentiment, which can result in missed opportunities or losses.
+As with any trading strategy, it's important to carefully consider the risks and benefits of trend-following and to use it in combination with other tools and techniques to manage risk and optimize performance.

+        See also

+        - :term:`Trend`

+        - :term:`Technical indicator`

+        - :term:`Trading strategy`

     Bollinger bands